conatus/dotinfo/index.md

 In collaboration with [Auto Italia South East](http://autoitaliasoutheast.org) and Huw Lemmey.
 From 20th April to 12th May 2013.

+GoldZone®

+Custom application for production of the the Goldsmiths class of 2013 catalogue.

+In collaboration with Michael Oswell and David Rudnick.

 ## Recent Talks

 "An Introduction to RoboCop"